-The tragicomic life story of one of America’s best-known country entertainers, told with
+The tragicomic life story of one of America’s best-known country entertainers, told with warmth and honesty.

 About the Author

 Yes, Hillbilly Music.
 You may perhaps wonder why.
 You may even snicker.
 But trust us, soon your feet will start tappin' and before you know it, you'll be comin' back for more...Hillbilly Music.

 It's about the people, the music, the history.